barkloaf/US-Reformed-International/README.md

 Hopefully, these changes make typing with various diacritics and non-English orthographies easier.
 ## Installation
-Download the latest zip on [the releases tab of this repo](https://github.com/barkloaf/US-Reformed-International/releases).
+Download the latest `us-refor.zip` on [the releases tab of this repo](https://github.com/barkloaf/US-Reformed-International/releases).
 Extract it and run `Setup.exe`.

 Alternatively, you may download the source code file and open it in Microsoft Keyboard Layout Center.
 An installer is created by going to `Project`>`Build DLL and Setup Package`.
 The resulting folder should have an executable `Setup.exe`.